Women's College Hospital: Recent history

 Women's College Hospital moved to its current location in Toronto in 1935, and became a teaching hospital affiliated with the University of Toronto in 1961.
 Later, the hospital merged with Sunnybrook Hospital and the Orthopedic and Arthritic Hospital in 1998 under the provisions of Ontario Bill 51, becoming Sunnybrook and Women's College Health Sciences Centre.
+The hospital's Urgent Care Centre was named in honour of Dr. Burnett M. Thall, a longtime member of its board of directors.
 In 2006, they de-amalgamated and Women's College Hospital reverted to its original name.
 During the SARS outbreak of 2003, while still part of the erstwhile "Sunnybrook and Women's College Health Sciences Centre", the Women's College site housed the first ambulatory SARS clinic in Canada.
 Meanwhile, the Sunnybrook site housed both the first in-patient SARS unit and Intensive Care Unit for SARS in Canada.

 The hospital was designated a National Historic Site of Canada in 1995.
 A plaque was erected by Historic Sites and Monuments Board of Canada at the Women's College Hospital, Grenville St., Toronto.

 Women's College Hospital has earned a distinctive place in Canadian medical history.
 From its beginnings as a small out-patient clinic in 1898 to its development as a modern teaching hospital, the institution symbolizes the struggle of women to claim their place in the medical profession.
 It offered them opportunities in teaching and in hospital practice, which were often unavailable or extremely limited elsewhere in the country.
 The hospital has made innovative contributions to the treatment and diagnosis of disease through its vital focus on health issues affecting women and families.

 Canadian Prime Minister Justin Trudeau visited the hospital on March 7, 2024.

+The Miss Margaret Robins Archives

+The Miss Margaret Robins Archives of Women's College Hospital is located within the hospital campus.
+The archive acquires, preserves and makes publicly accessible historical records of the institution.
+This includes textual records, photographs, slides, audio, video recording, medical equipment and textiles concerning the documentation of the history of the hospital and its community.

+Archival holdings consist of the documentation of charities and departments in the history of the hospital.
+This includes documentation of the Cradle Club, which was established to help mothers and newborn babies.
+The Department of Obstetrics and Gynaecology, one of the first departments at the hospital.
+The Brief Psychotherapy Centre for Women, a department dedicated to women's mental well being, and additional holdings concerning the hospitals advancements in women's health.
+Their collection also contains historic photographs of their community events and fundraising for the Cradle Club which were taken by the prominent Toronto photographer Grant Collingwood.